ronalterde/teamtimer/README.md

 Prerequisite:
 Shared folder that all users have read/write access to.

-For the GUI dialog:
+For the GUI notification:
 ```
-apt-get install python3-tk
+apt-get install python-gobject libnotify
 ```

 # Some use case ideas